-In prior posts, I’ve talked about why parents have to care about apologetics (the reasoned defense of Christianity) and I’ve shared resources for getting started with apologetics.
+In prior posts, I’ve talked about why parents have to care about apologetics (the reasoned defense of Christianity), and I’ve shared resources for getting started with apologetics.
 I realize, however, that it can seem pretty ambiguous to have a goal of “learning apologetics.”
-We need to know the specific questions we most need to study and discuss with our kids; the ones that non-believers most frequently challenge Christians on and the ones that most frequently turn young adults away from faith after spending 18 years in church.
+We need to know the specific questions we most need to study and discuss with our kids, the ones that non-believers most frequently challenge Christians on and the ones that most frequently turn young adults away from the faith after spending 18 years in the church.

 That’s the purpose of this post.

 I want to give you a very specific list of 65 apologetics questions every Christian parent needs to learn to answer and discuss with their kids (in age-appropriate ways).
 Of course, any such list is subjective.
 I created this list based on my own study and experience with engaging in these topics, with a special emphasis on the issues challenging young adults today.

 You may not think I’ve narrowed it down much by giving you 65, but there are hundreds of questions that could have been listed!
 In case this looks overwhelming, I’ve highlighted in red my “top 20.”
 Start with those if you’re new to these topics.

 I encourage you to take some time and challenge yourself here.
 Read each question and give yourself a “point” for each one you feel you could thoroughly answer.
 What would your score be if you had to answer these questions today?

 Questions About the Existence and Nature of God